Rockers (1978 film)

 Rockers is a 1978 Jamaican comedy-drama film by Theodoros Bafaloukos.
 Several popular reggae artists star in the movie, including Leroy "Horsemouth" Wallace, Burning Spear, Gregory Isaacs, Big Youth, Dillinger, Robbie Shakespeare, and Jacob Miller.

-Rockers was originally intended to be a documentary but blossomed into a full-length feature showing the reggae culture at its peak.
+Rockers was originally intended to be a documentary but blossomed into a full-length feature showing reggae culture at its peak.
 The film features authentic culture, characters and mannerisms.
-The main rocker Leroy "Horsemouth" Wallace, for example, is shown living with his actual wife and kids and in his own home.
+The main rocker Leroy "Horsemouth" Wallace, for example, is shown living with his actual wife and children and in his own home.

 The recording studios shown are the famous Harry J Studios and Channel One Studios, where many roots reggae artists recorded during the 1970s including Bob Marley.
 The film includes Kiddus I's recording of "Graduation In Zion" at Harry J's, which he happened to be recording when Bafaloukos visited the studio, and a scene where Robbie arranges a session for the protagonist at Channel One.
 It also features Randy's Record Mart, the largest Jamaican music store of its time, and Joe Gibbs Record Manufacturing Co.

 With a budget of JA$500,000 (about $40,000), Rockers was completed in two months.
 The film premiered at the 1978 San Francisco Film Festival and had a theatrical release in the US in 1980.

 Plot

 Horsemouth, a drummer living in a ghetto of Kingston, Jamaica, plans to make some extra money selling and distributing contemporary reggae records.
 He buys an orange-red 175 motorcycle on borrowed money to carry them to the sound systems, bodegas, clubs, and even (dance) parties around the island.
 His friend Jah Wise paints a Lion of Judah on both sides of the gas tank.
-Then Horsemouth gets the vinyls to distribute from Jack Ruby and Joe Gibbs record businesses.
+Then Horsemouth gets the records to distribute from Jack Ruby and Joe Gibbs record businesses.
 After selling some records at various places, Horsemouth pays a visit to singer Jacob Miller at Channel One Studios, and he is asked to play drums with Miller and members of the band Inner Circle for a gig in a tourist resort.
 When Horsemouth goes to the resort to sign for the job, he gets acquainted with the owner's daughter, Sunshine.

 That night, Horsemouth's motorbike is stolen.
 During the following days, Sunshine discovers that the robbers are her father's hired men, who run an organized crime scheme led by Sunshine's father.
 After some hesitation, she ends up helping Horsemouth and his friends recover the bike and other stolen goods.
-The film starts as a loose interpretation of Vittorio de Sica's The Bicycle Thief and turns into a reggae interpretation of the Robin Hood myth.
+The film starts as a loose interpretation of Vittorio de Sica's 1948 film Bicycle Thieves and turns into a reggae interpretation of the Robin Hood myth.